pharo-project/pharo-website/site/news/pharo11-released.md

 - Live, immersive environment: Immediate feedback at any moment of your development: Developing, testing, debugging.
 Even in production environments, you will never be stuck in compiling and deploying steps again!

-- Amazing debugging experience: Pharo environment includes a debugger, unlike anything you've seen before.
+- Amazing debugging experience: Pharo environment includes a debugger unlike anything you've seen before.
 It allows you to step through code, restart the execution of methods, create methods on the fly, and much more!

-- Pharo is yours: Pharo is made by an incredible community, with more than 100 contributors for the last revision of the platform and hundreds of people contributing constantly with frameworks and libraries.
+- Pharo is yours: Pharo is made by an incredible community, with more than 100 contributors for the last revision of the platform and hundreds of people constantly contributing with frameworks and libraries.

 - Fully open-source: Pharo full stack is released under [MIT](https://opensource.org/licenses/MIT) License and available on [GitHub](https://github.com/pharo-project/pharo)
 ... more on the [Pharo Features page](http://www.pharo.org/features).